asma019/Portfoilo-for-Client-Redwan/README.md

 2. Import and add it to `app/page.tsx`
 3. Add a navigation link in `app/components/Navbar.tsx`

-## 🎮 E-sports Casting Portfolio
+## 🎮 Esports Casting Portfolio

-This portfolio is specifically tailored for Redwan Ahmed Ratul (RDH JUNIOR), a professional e-sports caster based in Dhaka, Bangladesh.
+This portfolio is specifically tailored for Redwan Ahmed Ratul (RDH JUNIOR), a professional Esports caster based in Dhaka, Bangladesh.
 The website includes:

 - **Casting Highlights**: A curated selection of the best casting moments
-- **Experience Timeline**: Showcasing work with major e-sports organizations like Discovery One, Arekta Gaming, Zenetic Esports, and Liquid Esports
+- **Experience Timeline**: Showcasing work with major Esports organizations like Discovery One, Arekta Gaming, Zenetic Esports, and Liquid Esports
 - **YouTube Integration**: Direct embedding of casting videos and highlights
-- **Professional Presentation**: Modern design elements that reflect the dynamic nature of e-sports
+- **Professional Presentation**: Modern design elements that reflect the dynamic nature of Esports
 - **Contact Information**: Professional channels for business inquiries and casting opportunities

-The design focuses on showcasing Redwan's unique casting style, professional experience, and brand identity within the e-sports community.
+The design focuses on showcasing Redwan's unique casting style, professional experience, and brand identity within the Esports community.

 ## 🤝 Contributing